Methodology

 Geographic information is presented at regional, local authority (LA), parliamentary constituency and local authority district (LAD) level for areas within England.

-Information on UK geographies can be found from the Office for National Statistics.
+Information on UK geographies can be found from the Office for National Statistics (opens in a new tab).

 Where pupils and institutions are recorded